apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-alpha1 (in progress)

+- [improvement] JAVA-1539: Configure for deployment to Maven central
 - [new feature] JAVA-1519: Close channel if number of orphan stream ids exceeds a configurable threshold
 - [new feature] JAVA-1529: Make configuration reloadable